mail us | mail this page

 slaptest -u

-Convert slapd.conf to cn=config - ignore database(s):
+Convert slapd.conf to cn=config in the normal slapd.d location:

-[fc]slaptest -f /etc/openldap/slapd.cong -F /etc/openldap/slapd.d -u
+[fc]slaptest -f /etc/openldap/slapd.conf -F /etc/openldap/slapd.d -u

-[bsd]slaptest -f /usr/local/etc/openldap/slapd.cong -F /usr/local/etc/openldap/slapd.d -u
+[bsd]slaptest -f /usr/local/etc/openldap/slapd.conf -F /usr/local/etc/openldap/slapd.d -u

 Go UP Icon